I ❤️ DIGGING THE GREATS

 Working in and around Avid Technology’s ecosystem for decades now (really really), I decided to niche down on helping Avid-based teams demystify or simplify their workflows.

-I’ve written articles aimed at the boots-on-the-ground – Digital Imaging Technicians (DITs), Lab Technicians, and Assistant Editors – but I can confirm they’ve impacted others in unexpected ways.
+I’ve written articles aimed at boots-on-the-ground folks in Media & Entertainment – Digital Imaging Technicians (DITs), Lab Technicians, and Assistant Editors – but I can confirm they’ve impacted others in unexpected ways.

 Those articles may not look like much, but they represent days – sometimes weeks – of research and testing to write and publish something useful that doesn’t add noise to the Avid community.